-Cindy Crawford Reflects on Her Career, Dinner Parties With Gianni Versace & Madonna to Dancing on Marble in Heels
+Cindy Crawford Reflects on Her Career: Dinner Parties With Gianni Versace & Madonna to Dancing on Quartz in Heels

 For more than three decades, Cindy Crawford has been at the top of her game in fashion, entertainment, lifestyle and other business ventures.

-So there’s little to wonder why luxury quartz surfacing brand Silestone tapped the 51-year-old supermodel as the face of its “Tops on Top” Eternal marble collection, a collaboration that incorporates elements of beauty, fashion and design.
+So there’s little to wonder why luxury quartz surfacing brand Silestone tapped the 51-year-old supermodel as the face of its “Tops on Top” Eternal Series quartz collection, a collaboration that incorporates elements of beauty, fashion and design.
 “I like the idea of recognizing people who’ve achieved the top of their career — so it’s nice to be asked to associate with a company that’s about quality and beauty,” Crawford shared with Footwear News at the launch event on Tuesday at Milk Studios in Los Angeles.

 Here, she reflects on her career and more.

-Footwear News: Was it easy posing on top of marble for the campaign?
+Footwear News: Was it easy posing on top of quartz for the campaign?

 Cindy Crawford: “For this shoot I had to be up high on a counter in a tight dress and really high heels.
 I can run a marathon in heels because I’ve lived my last 30 years in heels, but when you’re up high — there’s something scary.
 I was a little afraid of falling.”